Pravalika-27/nxt-delivery-app/README.md

-NXT Delivery
+# NXT Delivery 🚚✨

-Welcome to NXT Delivery, where we deliver any item from any place to any destination using the fastest technology available.
+**NXT Delivery** is a static website that provides a futuristic solution to deliver any item from any place to any destination using the fastest technology available.

+Hosted with ❤️ on **GitHub Pages**.

+---

+## 🌐 Live Demo

+👉 [Click here to visit the website]: https://pravalika-27.github.io/nxt-delivery-app/

+---

-Technologies Used
+## 🚀 Technologies Used
-Static Website Deployment: GitHub Pages

-Frontend Development: HTML, CSS, JavaScript

-Version Control: Git
+- **GitHub Pages** – for static website hosting
+- **HTML5** – for structuring the web content
+- **CSS3** – for styling and responsive design
+- **JavaScript** – for interactivity (if used)
+- **Git** – for version control

+---

-Features
+## 📦 Features

-Fast and reliable delivery service
+- Fast and efficient item delivery service

-Easy tracking of deliveries
+- Simple and modern user interface

-Responsive design for seamless user experience
+- Responsive design (mobile-friendly)

-Getting Started
-To view the website:

-Clone the repository: git clone https://github.com/your-username/nxt-delivery.git

-Open index.html in your browser.

-Contributing
-We welcome contributions to improve NXT Delivery.
-Please fork the repository and submit pull requests.
+- Deployed using GitHub Pages

+---